-Okay, so MarySue doesn’t always end up with both her triangle love interests.
+Okay, so our perfect MarySue doesn’t always end up with both her triangle love interests.
 Sometimes she does have to choose one candidate over the other.
 If Character B wins the battle for her heart, Character C has three options:

 - Accept it with dignity and deference.
 Reflect on how he wasn’t good enough for MarySue to begin with so the reader doesn’t have to feel bad for him.